This comprehensive guide covers five of the most common whole Indian spices that you should have stocked in your pantry at all times.

 Ayurveda says that the gut is the root of all the ailments in a human body.
 So if the gut is healthy, body is healthy.
 Hence all the spices, herbs and ingredients used in Ayurvedic cooking aid a healthy digestive system.
 Fennel being one of them.
 So as my mum would do, if you feel the tummy isn’t feeling so good, just chew on half a teaspoon of fennel seeds and you are good to go.

-Our 3 favorite recipe using fennel seeds:
+Our favorite fennel seed recipes:

 - Linguine with Fennel Seeds, Sausage and Tomato by The Perfect Pantry